fcostin/system_pytest/readme.markdown

 *   `ehco` is kind of like a file-based `echo`.
 Unfortunately, `ehco` replaces `'ch'` with `'hc'` when writing output.
 *   `rot13` is a file-based `rot13` utility which usually rot13-encodes lines of text.
     Sadly, if a line contains the substring `'13'`, the rest of the line is rotated about the `'13'`.
+*   `triple` takes two inputs: a file to read, and a directory to write to.
+It writes three copies of the input file to the directory, with `.0`, `.1` and `.2` suffixes.

 To test these wonderful scripts, we shall write system tests that